Najważniejsze informacje - Tjörnin

 Tjörnin is the historic, picturesque pond that can be found in downtown Reykjavík.

 Visit this tranquil spot and see the best of the city on a tour of Reykjavik.

-This popular spot in the capital city is bordered by cultural sites such as the National Gallery of Iceland, the theatre Tjarnabío, and Reykjavík City Hall, where the Guide to Iceland visitor centre is located.
+This popular spot in the capital city is bordered by cultural sites such as the National Gallery of Iceland, the theatre Tjarnabío, and Reykjavík City Hall.

 Tjörnin has a year-round duck population, due to the fact that one corner of the lake is geothermally heated so that it never freezes over.